About the National Road Safety Strategy

 It is an important national initiative and, when finalised, will be endorsed by all of Australia’s nine federal, state and territory governments and the Australian Local Government Association.

 The Strategy has been developed cooperatively by the Australian Government, state and territory road and transport agencies, the Australian Local Government Association, along with ANZPAA, the National Transport Commission and Austroads.
-It has been approved by Infrastructure and Transport Ministers for public consultation, on a no prejudice not government policy basis.
+It has been approved by Infrastructure and Transport Ministers for public consultation, on a no prejudice not government policy basis and was open for public comments from 23 February – 23 March 2021.

 The Strategy provides the direction to improve road safety outcomes across Australia over the decade.
 It will also continue to be refined to be responsive to changing environments due to technology, emerging trends in evidence or new disruptions.